42xel/BAPL2/README.md

 72;
 @ = c = {.=()}  ;   nil.
-;Some things, such as closing a block, forces the cleansing of the stack.
+;Some things, such as closing a block, force the cleansing of the stack.
-;The opening of a block itself result in a fresh stack ;Supposedly, function returns also clean the stack
+;The opening of a block itself results in a fresh stack ;Supposedly, function returns also clean the stack
 ```
-It may open some hacks to code functions with multiple returns.
+It may open some hacks possibility to code functions with multiple returns.

-Function inspections and code injection :
+####Function inspections and code injection :
 ```
 .nil = ()